 - Feels like an unnecessary luxury in smaller studios, with a primary focus of keeping the lights on and securing additional funding.

 Read the next part of this global insight: Levelling up – Part 2: How gaming industry leaders can accomplish sustainability targets

 Odgers Berndtson supports the reduction in climate risk through its influence and work with organisations and their leaders around the world.
 The firm advises clients on finding board level environmental and sustainability specialists, as well as sustainability-conscious CEOs and other leaders.
 The firm has committed to, and set, science-based decarbonisation targets verified from the Science Based Targets initiative (SBTi), the global leader in driving corporate climate action through measurable targets backed by science.
 Read our full commitment here.

-To discuss sustainability in the gaming industry or the introduction of a sustainability leader to your studio/organisation, please contact Kathryn Spetch, Consultant, Global Gaming Practice or get in touch with us here.
+To discuss sustainability in the gaming industry or the introduction of a Sustainability leader to your studio/organisation, please contact Kathryn Spetch, Consultant, Global Gaming Practice directly or get in touch with us here.

 To read more on our collected insights and opinions on the subject of Sustainability in the workplace and beyond, read our Sustainability Matters here.

 Stay up to date: Sign up here for our global newsletter OBSERVE, and receive the latest news in leadership and top talent, industry insights, and events directly to your inbox.